Editor’s note: The following is a guest post from Christiana Rattazzi, VP, Marketing & Partnerships, at Euclid.

 We anticipate these numbers to rise as pop-ups and stores-within-stores become increasingly popular and mainstream.
 Macy’s’ recent acquisition of NYC concept store, Story, which partners with vendors and sponsoring companies to offer immersive and temporary product displays and selections, as well as pop-ups like Glossier’s San Francisco restaurant installation, are successful reflections of this trend.

-Retailers looking to drive repeat visits and test new ideas should follow suit and capitalize on the multichannel shopping habits and tech-friendly perception of younger consumers.
+Retailers looking to drive repeat visits and test new ideas should follow suit and capitalize on the multichannel shopping habits and tech-friendly perception of Millennial shoppers.
 Using each channel as a way to support the other is a solid strategy for driving overall sales.

 Personalization is key, but over-marketing is a waste.

 Fifty percent of respondents indicated they would unsubscribe from emails if a brand oversaturated their inbox.
 Gen Z and Millennial shoppers are less responsive to marketing than previous generations, making it doubly important to connect with the right people at the right time.
 Investing in technologies that capture and make your first party data actionable enables you to better understand your customers preferences and shopping habits.